Consumer Medicine Information

 itchy rash or skin reaction.

-These may be serious side effects.
-You may need urgent medical
+These e are serious side effects and may be fatal.
+You may need urgent medical attention.

 Other side effects not listed above may also occur in some patients.